Cupra Terramar Review 2025

 Honest John Overall Rating

-The Cupra Terramar is a very convincing entrant into the family SUV sector and offers something a bit different from lots of rivals.
-More engaging to drive and coming with a bit more flair than a Tiguan, it's still just as practical and as refined when you need it to be.
+The Cupra Terramar is a convincing entrant into the family SUV sector and offers something a bit different from most rivals.
+More engaging to drive and coming with more flair than the Volkswagen Tiguan, it's still just as practical and as refined when you need it to be.

-+Stands out compared to rivals.
++Stands out compared with rivals.
 All versions are well equipped.
 Good to drive.
 PHEVs have great range.

 -Infotainment could be a bit more refined.
 Only top-spec cars come with adaptive dampers.

 A Terra what?
-Spanish racing fans will tell you that the Cupra Terramar is named after an old banked race circuit that sits to the west of Barcelona.
-It might seem a bit odd to name a family SUV after a race track, but then Cupra's whole 'sell' is to be seen as a sporty brand.
-And it probably makes more sense than naming something after a mash-up of Tiger and Iguana, a la VW Tiguan.
-How does it stack up as a family SUV?
-We'll find out in our Cupra Terramar review.
+Spanish racing fans will tell you that the Cupra Terramar is named after the old banked racing circuit to the west of Barcelona.
+It might seem odd naming a family SUV after a race track but then Cupra's whole branding is geared towards sportiness — and after all, one of the best-selling cars of this type, the Terramar's Volkswagen Tiguan close cousin, is named after a German language mash-up of 'tiger' and 'iguana', which hasn't held it back.
+Find out how the Spanish newcomer stacks up in our full Cupra Terramar review.

-What's similar to the Tiguan, though, is the level of tech and equipment on offer.
-You'll find a large infotainment touchscreen, loads of driver assistant tech and an array of other features as standard.
-And because it shares a similar footprint to the Tiguan, the Cupra Terramar does well in the practicality stakes as well, though the Tiguan edges it out here by a smidge.
+What's similar to the Tiguan, though, is the level of technology and equipment on offer.
+You'll find a large infotainment touchscreen, loads of driver assistance aids and an array of other conveniences as standard.
+As it shares much of its understructure with the Tiguan, the Cupra Terramar also does well in the practicality stakes, although the VW just edges it here.

-With such sporty intentions, it won't come as a surprise to discover that there's no diesel option available with the Cupra Terramar.
-There are three petrol engines, ranging from a not-so-sporty 1.5-litre option with 150PS and mild hybrid tech, to a 2.0-litre turbocharged engine with 265PS that's been borrowed from the Volkswagen Golf GTI
+With such sporty intentions, it won't come as a surprise to discover that there's no diesel option available forthe Cupra Terramar.
+There are three petrol engines, ranging from a not-so-sporty 1.5-litre option with 150PS and mild hybrid-assistance, to a 2.0-litre turbocharged engine with 265PS that's been borrowed from the Volkswagen Golf GTI

-On top of that, there are a couple of plug-in hybrid options, delivering just over 70 miles of electric range each, making them a good option for those doing regular, short journeys and have access to a charger of some sort.
+On top of that are a couple of plug-in hybrid options, delivering around 70 miles of electric driving range each, making them a good option for those undetaking regular, shorter journeys and have access to a wallbox charger at home or work.

-It's all well and good selling the sporty SUV lifestyle, but does the Cupra Terramar back this up on the road?
+It's all well and good selling the sporty SUV lifestyle but does the Cupra Terramar back this up on the road?
 To a point, yes.
-It's still a family SUV at the end of the day, but the handling is that bit sharper than a Tiguan, with precise steering that's really nicely weighted to deliver an enjoyable drive.
+It's still a family SUV at the end of the day but the handling is that bit sharper than the Tiguan's, with precise steering that's really well-weighted to deliver an enjoyable drive.

 Cupra Terramar handling and engines